jamesmacasaet/lifestyle-tracker/README.md

 - [X] handle negatives
 - [X] calculate total calories consumed
-- [] calculate total calories burned
+- [] calculate total calories burned //the error said it was unreachable but if i take it off then i wont be able to use totalBurned when i print it
 - [ ] calculate net calories (search formula online) XD

 this is my change